pe-rebours/sky_detector/README.md

 ## Results

 To see all evaluation plots, see `output/evaluation` folder.
 Some qualitative results are shown in `output/inference`.
-`output/inference/video.mp4` is the result of the applciation of the model on a sequence of Cityscapes.
-The three example images does not come from the dataset (home-made).
+`output/inference/video.mp4` is the result of the application of the model on a sequence of Cityscapes.

 Metric value for the test split (233 images):
 <div align="center">